tustin2121/James_Somerton_Transcripts/_videos/5OxH1rqBAgw.md

 <compare>
 <james {% include timecode %}>

 But that shouldn't suggest that everyone in Weimar Republic Germany was destitute. <mark>During the Republic, the homosexual subculture had thrived compared to the rest of the world.
-Of course, those in the spotlight - famous actors, designers, dancers, doctors, politicians, directors and lawyers - had to live with a certain amount of abuse.
+Of course, those in the spotlight - famous actors, designers, dancers, doctors, politicians, directors, and lawyers - had to live with a certain amount of abuse.
 But many had acquired power, money and even connections to the Weimar government, which served as protection.</mark> As Hitler's influence grew, <mark>the average gay German could go unnoticed and undisturbed.</mark>

 </james>
 <from {% include citation for=page.cite.plagiarized.pink_triangle at="p.27" %}>

 <mark>During the Weimar Republic, the homosexual subculture had managed an uneasy coexistence with the larger heterosexual society surrounding it.
-Of course, those in the spotlight - famous actors, designers, dancers, doctors, politicians, directors and lawyers - had to live with a certain amount of abuse.
+Of course, those in the spotlight - famous actors, designers, dancers, doctors, politicians, directors, and lawyers - had to live with a certain amount of abuse.
 But many had acquired power, money and even connections to the Weimar government, which served as protection.</mark> <mark>The average gay man could go unnoticed and undisturbed</mark> unless he fell victim to police entrapment or blackmail.[...]

 </from>
 </compare>